My biography would make for bad fiction as it lacks a consistent narrative.

 I was a supporter of FARMS when it was a desk in Dr. Welch’s office and I was on the founding board of FAIR.
 I’ve spoken (once) at Sunstone, and a number of times at conferences and conventions that would bore most people, including myself so I won’t bore you with more on that.

 When I started blogging here I served as assistant ward librarian and as a home teacher.
-I currently teach the High Priests Group in my ward.
+Then I taught the High Priests Group in my ward.
+In my new ward I am an assistant ward clerk.